stevenalexander/serverless-event-driven-tickets/README.md

 Example solution using serverless hosting to submit and view tickets.

 Components
-* Lambdas created using Serverless Framework (including ExpressJS app for web)
+* Lambdas created using Serverless Framework

 ## Requires